wp-plugins/webrotate-360-product-viewer/readme.txt

 * Install WebRotate 360 Product Viewer for WordPress by either installing directly from your WordPress Admin area or download the module manually and copy unzipped webrotate360 folder into your wp-content/plugins.
 * Activate the module via the Plugins page in your WordPress Admin.
 * Upload your 360 views via ftp to your web server and note the location of xml configuration file(s) in the uploaded folder(s) as you will need it for the shortcodes as shown below. <strong>We also have supplied one test 360 product view that is located inside the plugin folder under 360_assets.
-To try this test view in your shortcode, you can use the following config path per the shortcode example below:  <em>/your-wordpress-site/wp-content/plugins/webrotate-360-product-viewer/360_assets/sampleshoe/config.xml</em></strong>
+To try this test view in your shortcode, you can use the following config path per the shortcode examples below:  <em>/your-wordpress-site/wp-content/plugins/webrotate-360-product-viewer/360_assets/sampleshoe/config.xml</em></strong>
 * Simply add the following shortcode inside your post or page where you would like to see the 360 view embedded, substituting name, width, height and config with your own values.

-**Example 1:** [wr360embed name="yourviewname" width="100%" height="450px" config="/your-wordpress-site/360-assets/sampleshoe/config.xml"]
+**Example 1:** ‘[wr360embed name="yourviewname" width="100%" height="450px" config="/your-wordpress-site/360-assets/sampleshoe/config.xml"]’

 <h4>Integrate via popup</h4>
 Use the following shortcode to integrate via lightbox popup (replace name, width, height and config with your own values):